nexusformat/definitions/sphinx/source/volume1/design/index.rst

 allows to validate a NeXus file against a given application definition.

+.. sidebar:: NeXus application definition is a contract

    Another way to look at a NeXus application definition is as a contract between a file writer and a file consumer (reader).
 A contract which reads:

    *If you write your files
-following a particular NeXus application definition,
-I can process these files with my software*.
+   following a particular NeXus application definition, I can process these files with my software.*

 Yet another way to look at a NeXus application definition is to understand it as an interface definition between data